amaankazi81/GYM-Management-System-Website/README.md

 **Database Setup**

 This project uses Firestore as the database.
 You will need to set up a Firebase project and configure Firestore to store member, supplement, and notification data.
+Add user gmail and password manually in Firebase Authentication so that user can login.
 Download firebase-admin-sdk.json file from *Service Account* of Firebase Project Setting and Add it to Server Folder.

 **License**